Measuring gravitational lensing time delays with quantum information processing: Frequency-domain interference

 \section{Frequency-domain interference}

 In this section, we propose our quantum-inspired algorithm for sample-efficient delay finding.
 We first introduce the main theoretical intuition in \cref{sec:classical_pic} and \cref{sec:quantum_pic}, using the fact that a fixed delay between two signals in the time domain corresponds to a modulation in the frequency domain.
 Next, we describe our algorithm based on frequency-basis measurements in \cref{sec:ouralgo}.
 Then, in the context of our Fourier-basis analysis, we explain in \cref{sec:finite_source} how the variance in $\Delta t$ caused by the finite-source effect may destroy the signal from an information-theoretic perspective.
-Finally, in \cref{sec:noisysignal}, we discuss the performance of our algorithm in the presence of noise.
+Next, in \cref{sec:noisysignal} and \cref{sec:unequal}, we discuss the performance of our algorithm in the presence of noise and unequal magnification, respectively.
+Finally, we discuss the realistic \emph{broadband} scenario where photons have different carrier frequencies in \cref{sec:broadband}.